 - Listen as much as you talk.
 Be sure it’s a back-and-forth, not a lecture.

-- Try not to be defensive.
-Don’t take criticism personally.
+- Try to not take criticism personally or get defensive.
 Let it be an opportunity for further discussion.

 - Focus completely on your child.
-Try to see things from his point of view.
-This will help you better sympathize.
+Try to see things from their point of view which will help you better sympathize.

 - Recognize when you don’t have the energy to be a good listener and agree to restart the conversation (as long as it isn’t dire) at a later, better time.

 You’ve collected your thoughts and steeled your nerves, but how do you actually start talking?
 And more importantly, get your child to talk too?